Hotel Financial Model

 Now as you have entered all necessary data, go to the reports which are available from the Dashboard section.

-Financial statements summarize your hotel accounting info in a way that’s easy to understand.
+Financial statements summarize your hotel accounting info in a way that’s simple to understand.
 For most small hotel business owners, it can be either monthly or quarterly.
 The Hotel Financial Model provides monthly statements that flow into annual summaries easily including:

 - Income Statement